Worship

 Volunteers needed Mon morning 9-11 to stock & price; Wed, Thurs. & Fri half day at checkout counter.
 Call Dora to help!

-Presently we enroll 85 children, in three classes for ages 2-5.
+Presently we enroll about 60 children in classes for ages 2-5.
 We are a Christian preschool and daycare.
 Hours are full or part-time with lunch options as well as a summer camp.

 Contact Vicki Antignani